 M.S. in Genetic Counseling

-Please follow the links to the right for additional information or view a full description of the M.S. in Genetic Counseling graduate program.
+Please follow the links to the right for additional information or to view a full description of the program here>> M.S. in Genetic Counseling graduate program.

 Master’s candidate breaks new ground in Genetic Counseling Program

 “It’s such an advantage to have diversity in any area of medicine.
 Whether it’s the language you speak, the background you come from or the color of your skin, seeing things through different lenses...